1.1 The Handbook for Doctoral Degrees

 All students (other than those enrolled in a joint PhD/cotutelle program) who have commenced their degree at Monash in 2017 should refer to the 2017 University Handbook for information on the requirements of their degree.

 Previous years of the University Handbook can be accessed here.

 Currently enrolled students undertaking a joint PhD/cotutelle should refer to their student schedule for requirements.
-If in doubt, please contact Monash Graduate Education.
+If in doubt, please contact the Monash Graduate Research Office.

 1.2.5 Monash Doctoral Program

 Unless formally exempted from doing so, PhD students are required to complete the following compulsory activities: